 The Compensation Committee meets once each year, if required, to review the compensation package for the officers of the Corporation, including finalizing performance bonus amounts.
 The Compensation Committee also meets at other times during the year as necessary, such as when annual option grants are considered and when a component of the Corporation's overall compensation package is being amended or reviewed.
-No meeting of the Compensation Committee was held in the year ended December 31, 2020.
+In the year ended December 31, 2021, the Compensation Committee met twice.